Theology

 The same dynamic applies to the Hebrew words for “clean” (tahor; טָהוֹר) and “unclean” (tame; טָמֵא).
 In the Torah, these terms primarily refer to ritual purity, not moral failure.

-Leviticus states that if someone develops a skin disease, “the priest shall pronounce him unclean (tame; טָמֵא)” (Leviticus 13:11).
+Leviticus states that if someone develops a skin disease, “the priest shall pronounce him unclean (tame; טָמֵא)” (Lev 13:11).
 This condition doesn’t imply any misconduct by the patient.
 It’s about ritual contamination, not sin.

-Leviticus itself makes the distinction clear when God tells Aaron to “distinguish between the holy (qadosh; קָדוֹשׁ) and the common (chol; חֹל), and between the unclean (tame; טָמֵא) and the clean (tahor; טָהוֹר)” (Leviticus 10:10).
+Leviticus itself makes the distinction clear when God tells Aaron to “distinguish between the holy (qadosh; קָדוֹשׁ) and the common (chol; חֹל), and between the unclean (tame; טָמֵא) and the clean (tahor; טָהוֹר)” (Lev 10:10).
 This verse draws a clear line: what is holy is set apart from what is common, and what is clean is separated from what is unclean.
 Neither category is inherently about personal morality.

 Jesus as Our Holiness